 The bachelor of education (intermediate/secondary) is a 51 credit hour, second degree program designed to prepare teachers of grades 7-12.
 Upon successful completion of the program, individuals will be qualified to teach in their designated academic disciplines.
-This full-time program, which extends over three consecutive semesters, is intended for candidates who have completed an appropriate bachelor's degree.
+This full-time, professional program, which extends over three consecutive semesters, is intended for candidates who have completed an appropriate bachelor's degree.
 It includes a two-week early internship and a one-semester internship placement.

 To be considered for admission, individuals must have:

 - Been awarded an approved bachelor’s degree from Memorial University or a university recognized by Memorial University.